 SOURCE: Noble Financial Capital Markets

-STAMFORD, CT--(Marketwire - Sep 11, 2012) - In two weeks, Noble Financial Capital Markets (Noble) will host BIOX, an investor exposition to be held at the University of Connecticut in Stamford, CT on September 24-25, 2012.
-The format and content of the event has attracted world-renowned opinion leaders from the scientific community, as well as senior executives from 30 life-sciences companies who will participate in panel presentations and investor meetings.
+STAMFORD, CT--(Marketwire - Aug 23, 2012) - Noble Financial Capital Markets (Noble) will host BIOX, a life sciences investor exposition to be held at the University of Connecticut in Stamford, CT on September 24-25, 2012.
+In addition to world-renowned Dr. Phil Greenberg from the Fred Hutchinson Cancer Center and Dr. Charles Vacanti from Harvard Medical School, Dr. Mark Noble and Dr. Jeffrey Infante will participate at the two-day event.

 Conference website: http://www.nobleresearch.com/BioExposition.htm